RytisMark/covid19-dashboard/README.md

 The first time I wrote this project, I did it in a Jupyter Notebook (.ipynb), but I have also rewrote it in plain Python (.py) for anyone that do not use Jupyter.

-If using the Jupyter version, you will need to install these packages: plotly pandas numpy jupyter-dash folium dash-bootstrap-components
+If you are using the Jupyter version, you will need to install these packages:
+'''
+pip install plotly
+pip install pandas
+pip install numpy
+pip install jupyter-dash
+pip install folium
+pip install dash-bootstrap-components
+'''

-And if you are using the Python version, install the same packages, except exchange the 'jupyter-dash' package for simply 'dash'.
+If you are using the Python version, install the same packages, except use 'dash' instead of 'jupyter-dash'.